Reno ADU

 Yes, ADUs are allowed in Reno, NV.

 Reno, NV permits accessory dwelling units (ADUs) on residential properties.
 ADUs — also called granny flats, in-law units, backyard cottages, or secondary suites — are secondary housing units on a single-family or multifamily lot.
-State and local law actively preempts local restrictions, making ADU approval a streamlined ministerial process.
+State and local law governs the approval process.
 In Reno, the City of Reno Community Development Department — Building and Safety handles ADU permit applications.
 Below you will find the current size limits, setbacks, fees, and timeline for building an ADU in Reno.

 ADU Size Limits